Struggling with a big ole cowlick that’s making your curtain bangs do weird things?

 No time to mess with your bangs today?

 No problem.
-Just pin them back.
-Blendability is a natural advantage of curtain bangs anyway.
+Just pin them back or tuck them behind your ears.
+Easy blendability is a natural advantage of curtain bangs anyway.

 Having learned how to cope with cowlicks and curtain bangs I’m thinking you won’t want to miss more hacks like this.
 If that’s true you really should follow us on Pinterest.
 Our Hair Tips and Tricks board is rich source of must know ideas that can solve your most frustrating causes of mane malaise.